moos-ivp/svn-mirror/README-OS-X.txt

 sudo port install fltk
 sudo port install tiff
 sudo port install subversion
+sudo port install autoconf - GNU tool for producing config scripts (needed by PROJ4) sudo port install automake - GNU tool for automate compiling (needed by PROJ4)

 NOTE: We are no longer including FLTK as part of the  MOOS-IvP tree.
 If you
-      have trouble finding FLTK 1.3.3 in your system's package manager, we recommend that you install from the source code from the FLTK website.
+      have trouble finding FLTK 1.3.X in your system's package manager, we recommend that you install from the source code from the FLTK website.